xynehq/gpu-scripts/README.md

 *   **"Error: model.txt not found!"**:
     *   Ensure the `model.txt` file exists in the same directory as the script you are running and is populated with model identifiers.
+*   **"Error: queries.txt not found..." or "No valid questions found..."**:
+    *   Ensure `queries.txt` exists in the root directory and contains questions, one per line. `test_sglang_model.sh` relies on this file.
 *   **"Error: scripts/detect_gpus.py not found..."**:
     *   Ensure `detect_gpus.py` is present in the `scripts/` directory.
 *   **"Error: scripts/check_model_cached.py not found..."**: